darkmacheken/CMU/README.md

 ```

 ### Install HTTPS
-To install https go to the folder **/server/** and run the command:
+To install HTTPS go to the folder **/server/** and run the command:

 ```
     npm install https -s